game-devolpment-pc/RUN/README.md

 # RUN

+## Description of the idea

+### starting position
 The player starts on the ground floor of the tower.
-He has to jump on the small surfaces And climb the floor stories and score points.
-When the player falls through the bottom The screen or screen that is pursued catches it, the game is over, the combination causes the type Of a challenge so and should not at the rate of ascent fall and also flee from the enemy.
+He has to jump on the small surfaces.
+And climb the floor stories and score points.

+### Advanced stages
+When the player falls through the bottom
+The screen or the enemy chasing him catches him.

+### The goal from the game (how to win!)
+to run from the enemy and done the level.

+### What platform is the game for?
+The game is mainly intended for computers but can be improved so that it will also support smartphones.